cogenv/core/README.md

 ## ⭐ Support for

-Sass-colors is an open source project licensed by [MIT](LICENSE).
+`@cogenv/core` is an open source project licensed by [MIT](LICENSE).
 You can grow thanks to the sponsors and the support of the amazing sponsors.
 If you want to join them, [contact me here](mailto:helloyonicb@gmail.com).

 ## 🎩 Stay in touch